NEXT plc – Annual report – 31 January 2026

 Regulators

 The business is subject to a wide range of regulations.
-Of particular note is our Finance business which is regulated by the Financial Conduct Authority (FCA) in respect of the provision of consumer credit.
-As a responsible authorised company, we seek always to co-operate and engage constructively with the FCA and meet its standards.
+Of particular note is our Finance business which is authorised and regulated by the Financial Conduct Authority (FCA) in respect of the provision of consumer credit.
+As a responsible authorised company, we co-operate and engage constructively with the FCA and meet its standards.
 The Audit Committee exercises independent oversight over the regulated Finance business that includes updates on matters under discussion with the FCA.

 NEXT manages its tax affairs responsibly and proactively to comply with tax legislation.
-The Company’s approach is to seek to build solid and constructive working relationships with all tax authorities.
+The Company’s approach is to seek to build solid and constructive working relationships with all relevant tax authorities.
 NEXT’s UK tax policy can be found at nextplc.co.uk and was reviewed and approved by the Board during the year.
-This policy includes that the Company engages with HMRC constructively, honestly and in a timely and professional manner, and seeks to resolve disputed matters through active and transparent engagement.
+This policy outlines that the Company engages with HMRC constructively, honestly and in a timely and professional manner, and seeks to resolve disputed matters through active and transparent engagement.
 Engagement with HMRC is led by the Company’s in-house tax team of qualified tax professionals.
-The Group Finance Director provides regular updates to the Board on tax matters.
+The Chief Financial Officer provides regular updates to the Board on tax matters.

 Debt capital/credit facility providers and credit reference agencies

-The Group Finance Director and the Company’s Treasury team are responsible for managing the relationships with our banks, bond investors and credit rating agencies, and the management of the Group’s cash/debt and financing activities.
-The Group Finance Director provides regular reports to the Board on these activities including the Company’s access to liquidity, monitoring the headroom and maturity schedules of our primary credit facilities and future financing plans.
+The Chief Financial Officer and the Company’s Treasury team are responsible for managing the relationships with our banks, bond investors and credit rating agencies, and the management of the Group’s cash/debt and financing activities.
+The Chief Financial Officer provides regular reports to the Board on these activities including the Company’s access to liquidity, monitoring the headroom and maturity schedules of our primary credit facilities and future financing plans.
 The Board approves the Company’s Treasury Policy annually.

 Our impact on the community and the environment

 We have a number of targets and initiatives aimed at reducing any adverse impact of our business on the environment and the communities in which we operate.
-The ways in which we engage with these communities are set out in more detail on page 108 of our Corporate Responsibility Report.
-During the year we considered our approach to climate change and agreed further measures we can take to reduce our impact on the environment.
-Details can be found on pages 90 to 101 of the Corporate Responsibility Report.
+How we engage with these communities is set out in more detail on page 98 of our Group Corporate Responsibility Report.

 Doing the right thing — maintaining high standards of business conduct